ahw/superflash.cards/README.md

 switching browsers and will *not* see your progress synchronized between those browsers.

+## :pencil2: Markdown support
+Text you entered into the **question** and **answer** columns is parsed as Markdown.

-## :heavy_division_sign: Supports real mathematical expressions
+## :heavy_division_sign: AsciiMath notation
-You can write whatever sort of AsciiMath expression you want (see http://asciimath.org/) between two `%` signs and it will render as a properly typeset mathematical expression using MathJax.
+Use any AsciiMath notation (see http://asciimath.org/) between two `%` signs and it will render as a properly typeset mathematical expression using MathJax.

 **For example, this AsciiMath text...**